 As I conveyed in my last article, desolation is the first sign of a spiritual attack, and naturally leads to a kind of sadness or melancholy, which is normal.
 It is like when you can’t be with the one you love.
 You miss them, and you get sad.
 The next sign of a spiritual attack is depression.
-With spiritual depression, sadness escalates to a point that is uncharacteristic of any you have ever experienced before.
-Some people have clinical depression that requires medication to control.
-I have great empathy for those people because I understand now how difficult life is for them.
-A lot of people have bouts of depression in life that are caused by some event or situation, which for most, passes.
+With spiritual depression, sadness escalates to a point that is uncharacteristic of any the person has ever experienced before.
+It comes on suddenly, without warning, and cannot be alleviated.
+Clinical depression requires medication to control the symptoms.
+I have great empathy for these people because I understand now how difficult life is for them.
+A lot of people have bouts of depression in life due to some event or situation, which for most passes.
 This is just a part of the human condition.

 But depression from a spiritual attack is a constant state of sorrow.
 A kind of mist that clouds the soul and takes control of your life.
 There is no joy, and nothing is good or satisfying.
 You walk around in a haze, unaware of the world around you, your senses deadened.
 As the days go by, you slip deeper and deeper into darkness until you no longer recognize yourself.
 This kind of depression is a spiritual sickness that inhibits your ability to feel anything other than despair.
 This is what happened to me.
 And I can honestly say that I was just trying to survive.
 One day I was fine and the next I was not.
 I had no idea what was wrong with me, and no matter what I did, I couldn’t make it stop.
 All I wanted to do was go back to my old self.
 To the person, I used to be.

 “Trust in the Lord with all your heart, on your own intelligence do not rely; in all your ways be mindful of him, and he will make straight your paths.
 “Proverbs 3:5-6